 You have a potential case if you can prove that:

 - Your injuries were caused by their negligence

 Here’s the silver lining: in our experience, serious injuries are almost always the result of serious employer negligence.
 Failure to mitigate serious workplace hazards, failure to repair dangerous conditions, failure to warn of toxic exposure—these are all examples of employer negligence that often lead to lifelong injury or death.
 In any one of these cases, an injured worker might be able to sue their employer for their losses.

 What’s the Difference Between a Work Injury Lawsuit & a Workers’ Comp Claim

 Like we mentioned earlier, a workers’ comp claim has strict limits.
 It doesn’t provide for lifelong injuries, and the benefits of a workers’ comp claim are limited to two-thirds the average wage in Louisiana.
 It provides helpful relief when you have a temporary injury and need to heal up, but if you’re permanently injured, there’s not much you can do once your benefits run out.

 However, a work injury lawsuit is different.
-A work injury lawsuit can claim specific damages you’ve suffered, like medical costs, lost future earnings, and travel costs for medical specialists.
+A work injury lawsuit, or a work-related accident lawsuit, can claim specific damages you’ve suffered, like medical costs, lost future earnings, and travel costs for medical specialists.
 For serious injuries, you can claim pain and suffering, mental anguish, physical impairment, loss of enjoyment, and other noneconomic damages.
 As a result, a work injury lawsuit can provide for your lifelong needs if you’ve been permanently injured.